Say Hello to our Women Entrepreneurs!

 NARCIZA LEYVA TAHUA

-Knitting is an exciting hobby that I use to support the cost of raising my young children.
+Knitting is an exciting hobby that I use to support my young children.
 My days consist of raising young animals and occasionally working on farms to help pay for basic expenses like food, education, and medicine for my children.
 I consider myself a crocheting and knitting entrepreneur, selling high-quality articles of clothing to whoever wants them.
-I can make a sweater in ten days, a cap in one, a scarf in two, and mittens in one.